zurferr/dotML/README.md

 ![DotCube](assets/dotcube.png)

 # dotML
-⚠️ still in alpha ⚠️
+⚠️ still in beta ⚠️
 dotML is a lightweight semantic layer with minimal abstractions.
 It enables fetching metrics, filtered by dimensions, by parsing metric queries based on a data model.
 The data model defines dimensions and metrics similar to LookML and supports joins on primary keys.